 Money Smart Alliance

-How can my organization join the Money Smart Alliance?
+Who can join the Money Smart Alliance?

 The FDIC welcomes these types of organizations to join the Money Smart Alliance:

-- Federally insured financial institutions,
+- Federally insured financial institutions

-- Non-profit organizations that have been recognized as tax-exempt by IRS,
+- Non-profit organizations that have been recognized as tax-exempt by IRS

-- Federal agencies,
+- Federal agencies

-- K – 12 schools or school districts,
+- K – 12 schools or school districts

-- Colleges or universities, and
+- Colleges or universities

 - Other state or local government agencies (including governmental entities)